Framework-R-D/phlex-design/doc/algorithms.rst

 The lambda expression *does* depend on framework interface; the :cpp:`make_tracks_debug` function, however, retains its framework independence.

+.. admonition:: Chris Green
+   :class: admonition-chg

+   If one passes a framework-dependent closure to an algorithm, is that algorithm still framework-independent?

 Member functions of classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^